Flores: Flora and fauna

 The Komodo dragon is endemic to Flores and surrounding islands and has been continuously present on Flores for at least 1.4 million years.
 Today, it is confined to a handful of small areas on Flores itself.
 Varanus hooijeri is a smaller extinct species of monitor lizard which occurred on Flores into the Holocene.

-The endemic fauna of Flores includes some rats (Murinae), some of which are now extinct, ranging from small-sized forms such as Rattus hainaldi, Paulamys, and the Polynesian rat (which possibly originated on the island), medium-sized such as Komodomys, and Hooijeromys, and giant such as Spelaeomys and Papagomys, the largest species of which, the still-living Papagomys armandvillei (Flores giant rat) is approximately the size of a rabbit, with a weight of up to 2.5 kilograms.
+The endemic fauna of Flores includes some rats (Murinae), some of which are now extinct, ranging from small-sized forms such as Rattus hainaldi, Paulamys, and the Polynesian rat (which possibly originated on the island), medium-sized such as Komodomys, and Hooijeromys, and giants such as Spelaeomys and Papagomys, the largest species of which, the still-living Papagomys armandvillei (Flores giant rat) is approximately the size of a rabbit, with a weight of up to 2.5 kg.

 Flores was also the habitat of several extinct dwarf forms of the proboscidean (elephant relative) Stegodon, the most recent (Stegodon florensis insularis) of which disappeared approximately 50,000 years ago.
 The island before modern human arrival was also inhabited by the giant stork Leptoptilos robustus and the vulture Trigonoceps.